 Photo: Anthony Wayne House

-Located on the Main Line, Anthony Wayne House is a historic venue complimented by rustic details and the beauty of nature.
+Located on the Main Line, Anthony Wayne House is a venue complimented by rustic details and the beauty of nature.
+In addition, it has a rich history.

-Anthony Wayne House and its gardens are a captivating backdrop as you dine and dance under an air-conditioned/heated elegant tent.
-Anthony Wayne House may host up to 260 guests.
+Certainly, as a wedding venue, Anthony Wayne House and its gardens are a captivating backdrop.
+Dine and dance under an elegant climate-controlled tent.
+Finally, Anthony Wayne House may host up to 260 guests.

 Photo: The Gables at Chadds Ford